01622 892132 / 07936 103377

 I have a wide ranging experience of life to bring to my counselling relationships.
 Before training as a counsellor I worked in journalism and TV production; research and report writing for voluntary sector organisations; and parliamentary lobbying and communications work.
-My other life experience includes a caring role in relation to my sister who has both learning and physical disabilities; adopting and raising two children; personal experience of bereavement and its consequences.
+My other life experience includes a caring role in relation to my disabled sister; being a parent; personal experience of bereavement and its consequences.

 How I work

 I have worked with people of all ages and backgrounds, developing my ways of working through practising in various settings, including GP surgeries, schools, an agency specialising in adult survivors of sexual abuse, a hospice bereavement service and, latterly, eight years counselling students in a local university.
 As an integrative counsellor I combine person-centred and humanistic approaches with an understanding of the root of problems derived from psychodynamic theory.
 I have extended the range of services I can offer through specific training courses including:

 Over the years people have come to me with a wide range of issues.
 Typically these would include anxiety and depression; stress; anger management and other behavioural issues; bereavement and other forms of loss; emotional and sexual abuse; relationship problems; low self-esteem; trauma; self-harm.

 In your first session we will discuss what is going on for you at the moment and what in particular has brought you to counselling.
 We may talk about any anxieties you have about the counselling process and what your hopes and expectations of it are.
 We can then talk about what sort of counselling would be most useful to you at this time, for instance whether you are looking for short term strategies to deal with specific issues, or whether you would like the opportunity to talk about the root causes of your problems over a longer period.
 We will then be in a position to agree on the sort of counselling and the length of counselling that will best meet your needs.